Barkam

-Barkam or Markang or Muerkvua is a county-level city in Ngawa Tibetan and Qiang Autonomous Prefecture, in the northwest of Sichuan province, China.
+Barkam or Maerkang or Muerkvua is a county-level city in Ngawa Tibetan and Qiang Autonomous Prefecture, in the northwest part of Sichuan province, China.
 The city seat is the town of Barkam.
 As of the 2010 Chinese Census, Barkam has a population of 58,437.

 Toponymy

 Barkam comes from the Tibetan "place of strong fire" and, by extension, "place of prosperity".

 History

 Historically, Barkam belonged to the Somang Tusi (梭磨土司 (Suōmó Tǔsī)), one of the Gyalrong Tusi.
 The area was administered as three units: Zhuokeji (卓克基 (Zhuōkèjī)), Zonggag (松岗 (Sōnggǎng)), and Tamba (党坝 (Dǎngbà)).

 During the Qin dynasty, the area belonged to Jiandi Dao.
 It belonged to Wenshan Commandery during the Han dynasty.
 During the Tang and Song dynasties, the area was part of the Jimi system.
 The area was governed by the Bureau of Buddhist and Tibetan Affairs during the Yuan dynasty.
 During the reign of the Yongle Emperor during the Ming dynasty, the area belonged to the Zagu Tusi.
 During the reign of the Qianlong Emperor of the Qing dynasty, the area was brought under the control of the Lifan Ting.
 Under the subsequent Jiaqing Emperor, the area was reorganized as the Zagu Ting.

 During the Republic of China, the area was organized as Lifan County (理番县 (Lǐfān Xiàn)).